Connecting to a Database

 Customize Driver

-GORM allows customize the MySQL driver with the DriverName option, for example:
+GORM allows to customize the MySQL driver with the DriverName option, for example:

 import (